Trotts/antarctic-benthic-organism-detection/README.md

 - Clone and install the MMDetection repository.
 - Merge the required additional files created for this project into MMDetection (see `./mmdetection_additions`).
 - Download the Weddell Sea Bethic Dataset.
 - Download the optimal model weights for the Weddell Sea Benthic Dataset.
-[TODO: Add in when available on PDC]
 - Download the required model weights from the MMDetection model zoo.

 An output log, `setup_output.txt`, will be created in the root directory of the repository.
 This log contains the output of the setup script, including any errors that may have occurred during installation.